datarefuge/workflow/README.md

 **The [Baggers](bagging.md)**
 - do quality assurance on the work of the harvesters to make sure that a second pair of eyes has passed over each dataset
-- ensre that everything a researcher would need to understand the data is present
+- ensure that everything a researcher would need to understand the data is present
 - package the data into a bagit file, which includes basic technical metadata

 **The [Uploaders](uploaders.md)**